flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: flip -HOISTING

 Path redundancy reduces the problem of checking hoisting soundness to satisfiability, which is still too computationally hard to be implemented as a practical optimization.
-Next, we consider two strengthenings of path redundancy that capture common cases occurring in probabilistic programs and Bayesian networks; these strengthenings yield polytime soundness checks in the size of the program.
+Next, we consider two strengthenings of path redundancy that capture common cases occurring in probabilistic programs; these strengthenings yield efficient soundness checks.